Rahmenordnung/ink_dreams/README.md

 The images directory is `static/img`

-In this project I used just one image from Google search engine related to books, and I worked with them in the carrousel in the home.html
+In this project I used images from Google search engine related to books, and I worked with them in the carrousel in the home.html, and for the book covers, which can be uploaded in the admin panel of Django after creating a superuser.

 ## <a name="Testing"></a> Testing  ##